Satellite-im/Uplink/ui/docs/testing/uplink-checklist.md

 - [ ] Size of file should show underneath preview.
 - [ ] Amount of items/size of uploaded files should show underneath the Folder.
 - [ ] Directory should be highlighted when User hovers cursor over it.
-- [ ] Upload modal should show path of saif file when User is drag+dropping a file into Modal.
+- [ ] Upload modal should show path of said file when User is drag+dropping a file into Modal.
 - [ ] Clicking the X in right corner of Upload Modal should close said Modal.
 - [ ] Progress Bar should show actual amount of Files uploaded.